marshcooke/post-prime-sql-practice/README.md

 # SQL Practice

-This repo is strictly for bettering my SQL query practice by tracking what queries I ran while completing the Codecademy Learn SQL lessons.
+This repo is strictly for bettering my SQL query practice by tracking what queries I ran while completing the `Codecademy's` Learn SQL lessons.
 I'm sorry it isn't more interesting!

 ## Authors